toksaitov/monet/Readme.md

 * `docker-compose up [-d]`: to start all services

-* `docker exec <name of any monet-api container> npm run gulp`: to import sample data from the `artworks` directory to the service database
+* `docker-compose exec monet-api npm run gulp`: to import sample data from the `artworks` directory to the service database

 * `docker-compose scale monet-agent=<number of instances>`: to start a specific number of instances of the *monet-agent* and spread them across the cluster